splayemu/spencerapple.com/src/content/preprocess_d3_visualizations/index.md

 Putting it all together, the preprocess plugin provides a way to invoke the server side renderings.
 My D3 graph component code provides an api to generate graphs on the server and add dynamic effects on the client.

 The split between the client and the server is done by convention.
-This lets the user can break my code by failing to keep the client and server code/data consistent.
+This lets the user break my code by failing to keep the client and server code/data consistent.